Esukhia/teachingtibetan.com/docs/mediation/text-expressing-response-to-creative-texts.md

 <!-- div:right-panel -->

->Can frame a discussion to decide on a course of action with a partner or group, reporting on what others have said, and summarising, elaborating and weighing up multiple points of view.
+>Can describe in detail a personal interpretation of a work, outlining their reactions to certain features and explaining their significance.
+Can outline a personal interpretation of a character in a work: their psychological/emotional state, the motives for their actions and the consequences of these actions.